Submitted data can be viewed by loading the form on Ona.

 You can only disaggregate charts by a select one question type.

-You can view three dimensions on a chart by grouping a numeric chart by two categorical variables.
+You can view three dimensions on a chart by grouping a numeric chart with two categorical variables.
 For example, you can have age (integer) grouped by district (category) grouped by gender (category).

 You can also group a non-numeric chart with two categorical variables.
 For example, you can have county (category) grouped by district (category) grouped by city (category).